phronmophobic/clj-media/README.md

 # clj-media

-View or create videos and gifs with clojure.
+Read, write, and transform audio and video with Clojure.

 Powered by [ffmpeg](https://ffmpeg.org/) and [clong](https://github.com/phronmophobic/clong).